Major SEO Ecommerce Category Page Mistakes to Avoid

-- Competing content, especially through poorly handled faceted navigation, is one of the largest issues for ecommerce category pages.
+- Duplicate content is one of the largest issues holding back ecommerce category pages.

-- Ensure that URLs, meta data, category titles and H1s are optimized.
+- Optimize URLs, meta data, category titles and H1s.

 - Support your category pages with related blog content that solves users problems.